christyheaton/Urisa_Presentation_2016/slides.md

 ## Focus on the Environment

-_needs of present_<!-- .element: class="fragment" data-fragment-index="0" -->
+_Needs of the Present_<!-- .element: class="fragment" data-fragment-index="0" -->

-_future generations_<!-- .element: class="fragment" data-fragment-index="1" -->
+_Future Generations_<!-- .element: class="fragment" data-fragment-index="1" -->

-_the economy_<!-- .element: class="fragment" data-fragment-index="2" -->
+_The Economy_<!-- .element: class="fragment" data-fragment-index="2" -->

 ## Project Management

-initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria
+_Initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria_<!-- .element: class="fragment" data-fragment-index="0" -->

 ## Steinitz Geodesign Framework

-A methodology that provides a design framework and supporting technology to leverage geographic information, resulting in designs that more closely follow natural systems.
+_A methodology that provides a design framework and supporting technology to leverage geographic information, resulting in designs that more closely follow natural systems._<!-- .element: class="fragment" data-fragment-index="0" -->

 ## Key questions used to refine the Geodesign process:

 _1. How should the study area be described?_<!-- .element: class="fragment" data-fragment-index="0" -->

 _2. How does the study area function?_<!-- .element: class="fragment" data-fragment-index="1" -->

 _3. Is the current study area working well?_<!-- .element: class="fragment" data-fragment-index="2" -->

 _4. How might the study area be altered?_<!-- .element: class="fragment" data-fragment-index="3" -->

 _5. What difference might the changes cause?_<!-- .element: class="fragment" data-fragment-index="4" -->

 _6. How should the study area be changed?_<!-- .element: class="fragment" data-fragment-index="5" -->